Marketing

 Undergraduate Minor in Marketing

-The Department of Marketing also offers a minor for non-Marketing majors in the Ivy College of Business.
+The Department of Marketing offers a minor for non-Marketing majors in the Ivy College of Business.
 The minor requires 15 credits from an approved list of courses, including at least 6 credits in courses numbered 3000 or above taken at Iowa State University with a grade of C or higher.
-The minor must include at least 9 credits that are not used to meet any other department, college, or university requirement.
+The minor must include at least 3 credits that are not used to meet any other department, college, or university requirement.
 Students with declared majors have priority over students with declared minors in courses with space constraints.

 Required Courses (6 credits):